 “Not yet.”

 “Ok thanks.
-I’ve to got to go.
+I’ve got to go.
 I'll call you back when I get to the next location," she said.

 "Huh?"
 Jeff reacted confused.